Look Me in the Heart

-"Look Me in the Heart" is a song by recording artist Tina Turner.
+"Look Me in the Heart" is a song by American recording artist Tina Turner.
 It was written by Billy Steinberg and Tom Kelly and produced by Dan Hartman for Turner's seventh solo studio album, Foreign Affair (1989).
-Released as a single in March 1990, it reached number 23 on the Irish Singles Chart and number 31 in the United Kingdom.
+Released as a single in March 1990 by Capitol Records, it reached number 23 on the Irish Singles Chart and number 31 in the United Kingdom.
 In the United States, it peaked at number eight on the Billboard Adult Contemporary chart.
 The single was released in a variety of formats, including a live recording of the Private Dancer track "Steel Claw", remixes of "Look Me in the Heart" and the 1987 "Tina Turner Montage Mix", a nine-minute megamix including tracks from Private Dancer and Break Every Rule.